Where to Skate: Manhattan North

 The avenues of the Upper West Side are usually in generally good condition, with Broadway tending to be the most variable.
-Central Park West has a bike/skate lane running the entire length of Central Park, while Columbus Ave. has a bikelane running south from 110th St. to 77th.
+Central Park West has a bike/skate lane running northward the entire length of Central Park, while Columbus Ave. has a bikelane running south from 110th St. to 77th.
 A bikelane along Amsterdam is ex[pected to be installed in 2016.

 In general, CPW is probably best for northbound travel, especially since the bike lane was marked in late 2001.
-Amsterdam is also okay for uptown travel, but watch out for the cabbies timing the traffic lights.
-Columbus or perhaps Central Park West is probably best for going south, especially south of the hill at 92nd St. If you're on Broadway, beware the dangerous intersections at 65th, 71st, and 95th Sts.
+Amsterdam is also good for uptown travel, esp. about 79th St., but watch out for the cabbies timing the traffic lights.
+Columbus is probably best for going south, especially south of the hill at 92nd St. If you're on Broadway, beware the dangerous "bow tie" intersections at 65th and 71st Sts..

-When travelling up and down the Upper East Side, I have found that Second and Third Aves. provide the best skating.
-There is also a bike lane over on First Ave., from 72nd St. up to 125th St. Be careful using Fifth Ave., as long segments of it are curb-to-curb traffic.
+When travelling up and down the Upper East Side, we have found that the bikelanes on First and Second Aves. provide the best skating.
+Be careful using Fifth Ave., as long segments of it are curb-to-curb traffic.

 Carl Schurz Park